 xx.4.2.1 Total Radiated Power: The power of the total emissions of all WAIC transmitters on board an aircraft shall not exceed an equivalent isotropic radiated power of -20dBm, assuming a point source located at the geometrical center of the aircraft.

-Note: The RTCA document DO-xxx and the EUROCAE document ED-xxx provide one acceptable method of demonstrating compliance with xx.4.2.
+Note: The RTCA document DO-378A and the EUROCAE document ED-260A provide one acceptable method of demonstrating compliance with xx.4.2.

 xx.4.2.2 Occupied bandwidth: The overall occupied bandwidth shall be maintained completely within the allocated frequency band 4 200 – 4 400 MHz including any offsets such as Doppler shift or frequency tolerances.
 Where the occupied bandwidth is defined as the bandwidth for which 99% of the signal energy falls within the lower and upper frequency limits.